 A Primer on the Dartmouth Alumni Council

 If you're a new member of the Dartmouth Alumni Council, the following information will help you get started.
-Please also consult the Alumni Council Handbook.

 The Alumni Council is like the senate of the Dartmouth alumni body.
 The mission of the council is to sustain a fully informed, representative, and engaged exchange of information and sentiment between alumni and their College, and to enhance and inspire alumni involvement that furthers the mission of the College.